Female sexual dysfunction (FSD) wears a lot of cloaks and costumes, and can appear for a variety of reasons.

 Doctors and researchers used to like to separate our psychological and physical entities.
 This is a fallacy, since any change in our mental and emotional wellbeing has direct – and fast – impacts on our hormones, nervous system, and has a secondary impact on every single structure in our body.

-Physical affects the psychological, and vice versa – they are not the same thing, exactly, but they are so closely related as to be heavily influenced by one another.
+Physical affects psychologically, and vice versa – they are not exactly the same thing, but they are so closely related that they are heavily influenced by one another.12

 The cause may not be clear, but finding a solution is the important bit.
 Understanding the problem may never happen, and that’s ok.
 That’s when we start to branch into the psychological causes of female sexual dysfunction.